 - Assist and advise owners, contractors, designers, architects and engineers on code and design requirements for any construction project.

-- Assist other inspectors on difficult or unusual code requirements for any construction project.
+- Assist other inspectors with difficult or unusual code requirements for any construction project.

 - Prepare and maintain records and reports of plan checking procedures.